ABOUT

 Peter’s interest in photography began when he received an old SLR camera as a gift.
 He began exploring the island through the lens of his camera and in doing so discovered a natural talent.
 What initially began as a hobby, quickly turned into a passion.
 Equipped with his camera and a sturdy old Landrover, Peter ventured out to find images that reflected his love and understanding of the island.
 He is always searching for a new angle that will highlight an element of nature that might normally be overlooked, and thus encourage a sharper awareness and deeper connection with the environment.

-Living on Fraser Island for so long has given Peter an intimate understanding of its rhythms and cycles.
-He has worked as an official guide for the BBC, National Geographic and several other national and international documentary teams when they have visited the island.
-He has regularly featured as a narrator on German television for ZDF, ARTE, Reiselust and Speigel TV due to his knowledge and bilingual ability.
-Peter’s work has also been featured in a vast array of magazines and newspapers around the world.
+Living on K’Gari(Fraser Island) for so long has given Peter an intimate understanding of its rhythms and cycles.
+He has worked as an official guide, narrator and Cinematographer for the BBC, National Geographic and several other national and international documentary teams when they have visited the island.